AritraRock/Stock-Monitor/README.md

 ```
 ### Frontend

-Navigate to the frontend directory:
+Create a terminal at parent folder(Stock-Monitor) and Navigate to the frontend directory:

 ```bash
   cd frontend